ppeerttu/CBApp/README.md

 *Contains view for register form.*
 * main.html

-*Contains currently view for single jumbotron - might grow up pretty much in the future.*
+*Contains currently greeting for user and lists recent blog posts*
 * profile.html

-*Displays user's info*
+*Displays user's info, allows to change some of it*

+* blogpost.html

+*Shows posts*

+* createpost.html

+*Contains markdown editor*

+* mainblogs.html

+*List most recent posts and user's own posts*

 ##### app.js
 Contains configuration for app - such as config -module for single-page routing and run -module.